YipYup/docker-gpsd-ntpd/README.md

 # docker-gpsd
-GPSd and NTPd inside of docker
+GPSd and NTPd inside of a docker container

+---
+## Information:

+### Supported architectures
+This container should build successfully on `amd64`, `armhf`, and `aarch64`.

-GPSd exposes itself on 2947, while also making itself available to NTPd in order to be a timeserver to ntpd.
+GPSd exposes itself on tcp:2947 for use with external applications while also making itself available to NTPd in order to be a time provider for ntpd.

+### Recommended Hardware

+#### GPS Modules
+- Better: SparkFun U-Blox NEO-M9N Breakout Board with USB-C and SMA Connector
+- Good: Generic U-Blox 7 USB GNSS receiver

 ### Thanks to:
 - [kx1t](https://github.com/kx1t) for their assistance with the S6 Overlay service configuration